SanderSade/Sander.KeyVaultCache/readme.md

 What this means in humanese is that KeyVaultCache takes care of fetching and caching of the values from the Azure Key Vault.

 As secrets and certificates change very rarely, it makes sense to cache them, as fetching is a relatively slow operation - if the Key Vault is in the same data center, it takes 100...300ms, but fetching value from geographically distant Azure data center can take a second or even more.
+With the caching, getting the value becomes sub-millisecond operation.

 KeyVaultCache simplifies the fetching and caching of the values from Key Vault.
 It is fully thread-safe, has on-demand re-fetching and supports cache expiration (entries expire after specified time).